Mapping the disaggregated economy in real-time: Using granular payment network data to complement national accounts: Conceptual differences between payments and National Accounts

 \paragraph{Distributive transactions} Distributive transactions are those where the value added generated by production is redistributed \citep[][par.
 4.01]{esa2010european}.
 This includes compensation of employees, taxes on production and imports, subsidies, property income, and other current transfers.
 Within the NAs framework, such elements are outside inter-industry intermediate transaction matrices.
-Some flows associated with these transfers may appear in our Payment data, for instance, dividends and interests, insurance premia and settlements, or taxes and subsidies.
-This is likely important in our comparison exercise for some industries, such as public administration.
+Some flows associated with these transfers may appear in our payment data, for instance, dividends and interests, insurance premiums and settlements, or taxes and subsidies.
+This is important in our comparison exercise for some industries, such as public administration, which acts as a source and destination of various redistributive transactions, especially taxes and subsidies.
 Within the SUTs, the difference between taxes and subsidies is used to move from basic prices to producers’ prices.
-Thus, contributing to the value of the products supplied in the economy as available in the supply table, equalling total use.
+Thus, this contributes to the value of the products supplied in the economy as available in the supply table, equalling total use.
 By contrast, if the flow of funds captures subsidies to and taxes from businesses, we observe the flow of payments from/to public administration to other industries.

-\paragraph{International trade} In NAs, the Supply table aims to show the total supply of products available within an economy.
-It thus shows the domestic supply of products by industry, and includes an extra column showing ``Imports''.
-Similarly, the Use tables show domestic use and include an extra ``Exports'' column to account for the use of the total supply made by non-domestic industries, ensuring total supply equals total use.
-However, the final symmetric IOTs only show exports as a final demand column.
-Imports are integrated into the inter-industry matrix, to ensure that each column shows meaningful input requirements, as we typically want to know what an industry needs, irrespective of where it sources it from.
-The Use Tables provided by the ONS include a ``combined use'' matrix (used as SUT before), which already incorporates imports.
+\paragraph{International trade} In NAs, the Supply Tables show the total supply of CPA-classified products in an economy, with an extra column showing ``Imports''.
+Similarly, the Use Tables (``Final demand'') show domestic use of CPA-coded products and include an additional column for ``Exports'' to account for the use by non-domestic entities, ensuring total supply equals total use.
+However, the final symmetric IOTs only show exports as a final demand column, and imports are integrated into the inter-industry matrix, to ensure that each column shows meaningful input requirements, based on estimates of typical industry needs, irrespective of where it sources it from.
+The ``Combined Use'' matrix obtained from the SUTs incorporates imports at the product-industry level.